jaysoh/data_cleaning_wk4_assignment/README.md

 Files in this repo

-README.md -- you are reading it right now
+README.md

-CodeBook.md -- codebook describing variables, the data and transformations
+CodeBook.md: indicates all the variables and summaries calculated, along with units, and any other relevant information.

-run_analysis.R -- actual R code
+run_analysis.R: R script